RasenRhino/SimplifiedKleros/report.md

 This mechanism is crucial for fairness.
 It ensures that:

 1. **Liveness is Enforced:** Jurors are strongly incentivized to reveal their votes; otherwise, they lose money.
+This is enforced in `testNonRevealerLosesStake` and by the timing tests (`testCannotRevealAfterDeadline`, `testCannotFinalizeBeforeRevealDeadline`).
 2. **Genuine Disagreement is not Punished:** If the case is truly ambiguous or the jury is perfectly split, honest jurors are not slashed for voting their conscience, even if they didn't pick the "winning" side (which turned out to be a tie).
+This is reflected in `testTieResultsInUndecided`, where stakes are returned on a true tie.

 ### 5.8 Security and Governance

 We have not performed a security audit on the simplified contracts.
 Additionally, the system currently lacks the liquid governance mechanism described in the whitepaper, meaning parameters like `minStake` or `alpha` cannot be adjusted by the community without redeploying the contract.
+Access-control–style checks (for example, “only jurors can vote/reveal”) and basic sanity constraints are validated by tests such as `testNonJurorCannotCommit`, `testNonJurorCannotReveal`, `testCannotCommitAfterDeadline`, and `testCannotDrawJurorsTwice`, but these are not a substitute for a full audit or on-chain governance.

 ## 6. Conclusion

 This project successfully demonstrated the fundamental game-theoretic incentives that power decentralized justice.
 By building and aggressively testing `SimpleKleros`, we validated the Schelling Point mechanism: rational actors, incentivized by economic redistribution, will coordinate on the truth.
-However, the deviations from the standard specification—specifically regarding the lack of appeals and the Sortition Sum Tree—highlight the immense complexity required to take such a system from a theoretical prototype
+However, the deviations from the standard specification—specifically regarding the lack of appeals and the Sortition Sum Tree—highlight the immense complexity required to take such a system from a theoretical prototype to a production-grade decentralized court.
+The accompanying Foundry test suite, referenced throughout this report, serves both as executable documentation of these properties and as a basis for future iterations that add appeals, fee flows, more robust randomness, and governance.